sysalto/ReactiveReports/README.md

 9 - Check the PDF file newly generated, found in the examples folder
 ```

-### 2 - For Java, using the maven artifact
+### 2 - Using Maven - For Java, using the maven artifact
 For running the Java examples, we recommend using Maven, not sbt.
 Although sbt can be used for Java, as well, adding Maven dependencies is a better practice.

 Under `javaExamples`, we provide 3 examples: Example 1, Example 2 and Example 3.
+**Step 1** - Download Intellij Idea Community Edition from here - https://www.jetbrains.com/idea/download/#section=mac
+**Step 2** - Open the Idea editor, and create a Maven artifact, by navigating to `File -> New -> Project -> Maven`

 ### Other notes
 We provide a helper trait ReportApp for simpler reports.
 Ths Scala object extends this helper trait and